utahnu/obs_dev/hist221/09 Civil Rights and Womens' Liberation Movements.md

 ### Student Nonviolent Coordinating Committee (SNCC)

-founded in 1960 by students in North Caroline
+founded in 1960 by students in North Carolina

 ---